.

 DISTANCE TO THE FIELD SITE

 Research will take place in many different sites within the Valley of Ordino.
 Elevation ranges from 4,900–8,200 feet, and volunteers should expect varying terrain types and steepness.
-For any given site, volunteers can expect to drive up to 15 minutes and walk between 30 to 90 minutes to reach each location.
+For any site, volunteers can expect to drive up to 15 minutes and walk between 30 to 90 minutes to reach each location.
 Distances will vary depending on the team and research needs.

 FOOD AND WATER